Americas Chip Funding Energizes Industry

 For workforce development, DoC is investing an expected $250 million in the NSTC Workforce Center of Excellence and $11.5 million through the NSTC Workforce Partner Alliance program.
 The NSF and DoC are jointly investing to train the future semiconductor workforce at all levels.
 NSF partnered with Micron and GlobalFoundries to boost workforce development at minority-serving institutions.
 NSF awarded NY CREATES $4.7 million to help establish the Education Alliance for Semiconductor Experiential Learning (EASEL) program.
 And NSF and DoC launched the Network Coordination Hub for the National Network for Microelectronics Education.

 Individual state governments also run programs.
 For example: The Oregon CHIPS Act was signed into law in 2023, dedicating $240 million to a grant and loan program, $10 million to prepare land for manufacturing sites, and $10 million to help universities secure federal research grants.
+New York launched its Green CHIPS Act in 2022 and a $10 billion industry partnership in 2023 to establish a next-generation semiconductor research and development center at NY CREATES’ Albany NanoTech Complex.
 The Illinois Department of Commerce and Economic Opportunity announced a $20 million Venture Investment for Semiconductor Technology Advancement fund.
-And Michigan announced a $10 million public-private initiative, Michigan Semiconductor Talent and Technology for Automotive Research (MSTAR).
+Michigan announced a $10 million public-private initiative, Michigan Semiconductor Talent and Technology for Automotive Research (MSTAR).

 The Tax Foundation detailed various state tax credits and incentives.

-A McKinsey & Co. report found that companies have announced more than $200 billion in private investments in U.S. fabs through 2032, separate to the government’s proposed CHIPS Act funding.
+A McKinsey & Co. report found that companies have announced more than $200 billion in private investments in U.S. fabs through 2032, separate from the government’s proposed CHIPS Act funding.

 Canada